PriyaChandra6/Fashion-Platform-WeforShe---Myntra/README.md

 # Tech Triumvirate - We For She Hackathon Project

-Welcome to the GitHub repository for Tech Triumvirate's solution for the We For She Hackathon by Myntra.
+Welcome to the GitHub repository of Tech Triumvirate's solution for the We For She Hackathon by Myntra.
 Our project focuses on enhancing user engagement on shopping platforms through personalized fashion recommendations and interactive features.

 ## Project Overview
 Access the application at (https://priyachandra6.github.io/Fashion-Platform-WeforShe---Myntra/)